Tyler Harvey

 2021/22

-After nearly knocking off the Perth Wildcats and progressing to the Finals of NBL21, the Illawarra Hawks look primed and ready to progress even further in the upcoming season.
-After a brilliant debut season, Tyler Harvey, the team’s leading scorer, was inked to a three-year deal and paired with import additions Antonius Cleveland and Travis Trice.
-Before the season began Trice was released from his contract after refusing to receive the COVID vaccine.
-Xavier Rathan-Mayes was signed as his replacement.
-Other additions included Harry Froling (via Brisbane) joining his brother Sam in Hawks colours and Duop Reath (via Serbia) joining the team after a impressive Boomers campaign.
+After nearly knocking off the Perth Wildcats and progressing to the Finals of NBL21, the Illawarra Hawks looked primed to progress even further in the 2021/22 season.
+Tyler Harvey, following a brilliant debut season where he led the team in scoring, committed to a three-year deal to remain the focal point of the Hawks’ offence.
+The team bolstered its roster with several key additions, including import Antonius Cleveland and Boomers big man Duop Reath.
+Travis Trice was also signed but was released from his contract before the season began after refusing to receive the COVID vaccine, with Xavier Rathan-Mayes signed as his replacement.
+Harry Froling (via Brisbane) joined his brother Sam in Hawks colours, while Reath joined fresh off an impressive Boomers campaign at the Tokyo Olympics.

 2022/23

-The Hawks would split their opening games, losing to rivals Sydney (97–106) and then defeating South East Melbourne (85–72) behind a strong showing from Harvey (22 points, 5 rebounds and 2 assists).
-The Hawks would then embark on a injury-riddled season which would see Justin Robinson require surgery on a meniscus tear in his knee, suffered in the Hawks opening game.
+The season started with mixed results, as the Hawks split their first two games, losing to Sydney (97–106) and defeating South East Melbourne (85–72), led by a strong showing from Tyler Harvey (22 points, 5 rebounds, and 2 assists).
+However, an injury-riddled campaign soon unfolded.
+In the season opener, Justin Robinson suffered a meniscus tear that required surgery, ruling him out long-term.
 Kevin White (via Perth) was brought in as a short-term injury replacement.
-Nine games later, Illawarra also made the decision to release George King (10.7 points, 4.1 rebounds, and 0.9 assists), who had struggled to overcome a persistent lower leg injury.
+Nine games later, Illawarra released George King (10.7 points, 4.1 rebounds, and 0.9 assists), who struggled with a persistent lower leg injury.

-In December, the Hawks were able to snap their nine-game losing streak and defeat Melbourne (93-79), who entered the game on a 0-4 losing streak.
-Froling (29 points) dominated for the Hawks, scoring 16 in the first quarter at a efficient 64% from the field.
-Frazier (16 points) and Harvey (15 points) also played key roles in the win.
+In December, the Hawks snapped a nine-game losing streak with a victory over Melbourne (93–79).
+Froling (29 points) dominated, scoring 16 in the first quarter on an efficient 64% shooting.
+Frazier (16 points) and Harvey (15 points) also played pivotal roles in the win.

-Harvey delivered a number of impressive performances during the season including a season high 32 points and 5 rebounds in a crushing one point loss against Sydney (101-102).
-In another nail biting loss that went into double overtime against Cairns (101-102), Harvey (21 points and 4 steals), Frazier (26 points, 8 rebounds, 3 assists, and 2 steals) and Froling (22 points, 6 rebounds, 3 assists, and 2 blocks) all delivered big games.
-Harvey also notched up 28 points and 2 steals in a loss to Perth (97-107).
+Harvey delivered standout performances throughout the season, including a season-high 32 points and 5 rebounds in a narrow one-point loss to Sydney (101–102).
+In a double-overtime thriller against Cairns (101–102), Harvey contributed 21 points and 4 steals, alongside big games from Frazier (26 points, 8 rebounds, 3 assists, and 2 steals) and Froling (22 points, 6 rebounds, 3 assists, and 2 blocks).
+Harvey also recorded 28 points and 2 steals in a loss to Perth (97–107).

 2023/24